Changissnz/nu_merchant_principal/README.md

 specific knowledge of the current step being taken by the adversary that has to, hopefully by the perspective of the group, endure retaliatory measures of some nature.
+Two important conditions, besides from the group's open-ended design of their retaliatory measures after the alert is distributed.
+One condition is that the alert system is timely in its communication.
+In the example, the alert system is the default of sending out the alert immediately after the first attempt made by the adversary, in their search of a variable in which they mistook the deceptive as the executive.
+From the perspective of the group, each variable involved in the adversary's vulnerability exploit should have deceptive members completely distinct from executive members, so as to avoid the risk of the adversary correctly guessing the member associated with its current step centering around a variable in the group's configuration.